rayosmuerte/SQL/README.md

 # Gabriel's SQL Portfolio
-## Welcome ot my SQL prtfolio!
+## Welcome to my SQL prtfolio!
 This code repository contains examples of SQL I've written.
 Feel free to take a look and reach out if you have any questions!